BeAPI/shoppingfeed-for-woocommerce/readme.txt

 6.0.11 enhance logging
 6.0.12 fix static call
 6.0.13 add extra fields to feed
+6.0.14 add the possibility to export category tree in the feed

 == Description ==
 WordPress connection Controller Plugin for ShoppingFeed - Sell on Amazon, Ebay, Google, and 1000's of international marketplaces